Counselling formerly heterosexually partnered gay fathers raised with religion*

 AP in Qualitative & Critical Psychology

+© 2019, © 2019 Informa UK Limited, trading as Taylor & Francis Group.
 Formerly heterosexually partnered gay fathers raised with religion are an under-researched group of LGBTQ parents.
 This group have potentially complex coming out journeys, which can result in them seeking counselling.
-This research explores the counselling experiences of such men and offers suggestions for working therapeutically with them.
-Twelve self-identified gay fathers participated in qualitative interviews.
-These men all had children in the context of a heterosexual marriage or committed partnership, and a religious upbringing of some kind in the US, Canada, the UK or Ireland.
-The key finding of the qualitative analysis was that participants wanted therapists to not assume a ‘best’ outcome for them as either gay or ‘straight’.
-Instead, they wanted therapists to respect and assist them to explore their own individual sense-making around their identities and to reject fixed notions from both ex-gay and (some versions of) gay affirmative therapy of what it means to be a ‘well-adjusted’ (gay) father.
+This research qualitatively explores the counselling experiences of 12 such men and offers suggestions for working therapeutically with them.
+The key finding of the qualitative analysis of the participants' interviews was that they wanted therapists to not assume a “best” outcome for them as either gay or “straight”.
+Instead, they wanted therapists to respect and assist them to explore their own individual sense-making around their identities and to reject fixed notions from both ex-gay and gay affirmative therapy of what it means to be a “well-adjusted” gay father.

 |Journal Article Type||Article|